Tillerson raps China as 'predatory' rule breaker

 Tillerson's speech, which also touched on Myanmar, comes just three weeks before President Donald Trump makes his first official trip to China.
 And it coincides with China's nineteenth party congress -- a massive gathering of Communist Party members to choose who will lead the country for the next five years.

-China's President Xi Jinping, who is expected to consolidate his hold on power at the meeting, used the occasion to declare that China should "take center stage in the world," and that its brand of socialism offers "a new choice for other countries," according to the BBC.
+China's President Xi Jinping, who is expected to consolidate his hold on power at the meeting, used the occasion to declare that China should "take center stage in the world," and that its brand of socialism offers "a new choice for other countries."
 He added that, "no one should expect China to swallow anything that undermines its interests."

 Tillerson pointedly criticized China's model of economic development in smaller countries, announcing that the US is talking to other countries about offering an alternative to Beijing's lending practices which, he said, saddle nations with "enormous levels of debt."